abinit/abinit/doc/faq/general_questions.md

 abinit --dry-run run.abi
 ```

+## ABINIT runs but I get unphysical results

+Many mistakes done by beginners are related to **incorrect starting geometry**.
+Here is a check list:

+- Check that the units are correct for your cell parameters and atomic positions.
+  Remember that ABINIT uses **atomic unit by default**, but can use several other units if specified by the user,
+  see ABINIT input parameters.
+- Check that the [[typat]] atom types are correct with respect to [[xred]] or [[xcart]]
+- Check that the number of atoms [[natom]] is coherent with your list of coordinates, xred or xcart.
+  ABINIT reads only the coordinates of natom nuclei and ignore others.
+- Try to visualize your primitive cell.
+There are numerous possibilities, using Abipy, VESTA, XCrysDen (to be documented).

+- ABINIT can read VASP POSCAR or Netcdf external files containing unit cell parameters and atomic positions.
+  See the input variable structure.
+This might help in setting the geometry correctly.

+- Relax first the atomic positions at fixed primitive vectors before optimizing the cell.
+  Explicitly, use a first datadet with [[optcell]] = 0, then a second dataset with non-zero optcell,
+  in which you tell ABINIT to read optimized atomic positions using [[getxred]] or [[getxcart]].
+  In this second dataset, do not forget to use [[dilatmx]] bigger than 1 if you expect the volume
+  of the cell to increase during the optimization.
+  Possibly after the atomic position relaxation, make a run with [[chkdilatmx]] = 0, then a third run with [[dilatmx]] = 1.
+  See the additional suggestions in the documentation of [[optcell]].

 ## What if ABINIT stops without finishing its tasks?

 Make sure you get and read the error messages.